 What was the point of such large-scale blood-lettings?
 Most rituals, even the most abstract and arcane, have certain systemic or environmental factors that played a role in their formation.
 Several theories have been proposed to explain Aztec human sacrifice.
 One theory was that the ritual cannibalization of the sacrificed was a way for the Inca elite to maintain a nutritious, balanced diet.
 A large and growing population that put pressure on food stocks and agriculture that focused on maize and other plant crops, with no domesticated herbivores, meant – so the theory went – that essential amino acids were lacking in a regular Aztec citizen’s diet.
 Sacrifices were one way for the elite, at least, to gain those amino acids.
 On the other hand, this theory has been challenged by the fact that meat was available from a large variety of different animals, including armadillos, fowls, weasels, and other animals that lived in the Aztec territories.

 Finally, there was a wider social and political dimension to these sacrifices.
 Most of the humans that were sacrificed came from smaller societies that the Aztecs had subjugated.
 Since they were not people “of the sun,” their lives were not as valuable – so the logic went.
 The Aztec demand for live bodies to sacrifice was fulfilled by these smaller societies.
-Sacrifice was both a way of relieving food pressure caused by a rapidly growing imperial population as well as an instrument to control the smaller groups (chief among them the Tlaxcala people) that the Aztecs had conquered – fear, submission, and demographic control through ritualized slaughter.
+Sacrifice was both a way of relieving food pressure caused by a rapidly growing imperial population as well as an instrument to control the smaller groups (chief among them the Tlaxcala people) that the Aztecs had conquered – using means of fear, submission, and demographic control through ritualized slaughter.

 These subjugated societies were understandably furious about these practices.
 The Spanish conquistadors, led by Hernan Cortes, were keen and quick to exploit this anger.
 The Tlaxcala, along with several other neighboring groups took up Cortes’ offer of an alliance against the Aztecs.
 They quickly converted to Christianity, a somewhat elegant and easy evolution seeing as Christ, too, was a sacrifice, but with the promise that after him there would be no need to sacrifice more sons and daughters to appease a hungry god.
 The Tlaxcala and other groups provided 250,000 troops for the siege and taking of Tenochtitlan by the Spanish, which, along with the religious changes brought about by the conquistadors and Christian priests, put a firm end to the organized Aztec religion and the central role of human sacrifice in it.

 Even today, Huitzilopochtli’s emblem which told the Aztecs where to build their new capital is on the flag of Mexico – the image of an eagle eating a snake.
 The late-empire Aztecs were obsessed with death and apocalypse.
 The way that obsession expressed itself almost certainly contributed to their downfall as a state and society.
 But modern-day Mexico, too, is a violent place.
 And the methods of killing practiced by drug cartels and ISIS, as well as other extremist groups, can be compared to that practiced on the Templo Mayor and elsewhere for the glory of Huitzilopochtli.
 The killing of captives to cow enemies into submission.
-The public spectacles based on an apocalyptic ideology.
+Public spectacles based on an apocalyptic ideology.
 The minority and elites controlling society through force.
 It seems as if Huitzilopochtli – and his demand for blood – has not disappeared anywhere after all, and has found and continues to find expression in other violent societies and movements.